permaweb/ao/servers/cu/README.md

 - `WALLET`/`WALLET_FILE`: the JWK Interface stringified JSON that will be used by the CU, or a file to load it from
 - `PORT`: Which port the web server should listen on (defaults to port `6363`)
+- `ENABLE_METRICS_ENDPOINT`: Whether the OpenTelemetry endpoint `/metrics` should be enabled.
+Set to any value to enable. (defaults to disabled)
 - `DB_MODE`: Whether the database being used by the CU is embedded within the CU or is remote to the CU.
 Can be either `embedded` or `remote` (defaults to `embedded`)